khailegagnant/KhaiNT17-airflow/README.md

-I set up a folder called run-here to use docker-compose The python DAG file is at run-here/dags/step12345.py Below is the connection set up.
+I set up a folder called run-here to use docker-compose.
+The python DAG file is at run-here/dags/step12345.py.
+Below is the connection set up.
 ![alt text](image.png)